 What is Directed Self-Placement?

-Directed Self-Placement (DSP) comprises a set of literacy tasks that students complete in an approximately 2-hour working session online in Moodle (SSU’s learning management system).
-In the DSP process, students
+Directed Self-Placement (DSP) comprises a set of literacy tasks that students complete in an approximately 1-2 hour working session online in Canvas (SSU’s learning management system).
+In the DSP process, you will

-- Learn about first year composition/reading courses at SSU
+Learn about first-year reading and writing courses at SSU

 The Benefits of DSP